 Almost all the patients I see are Invisalign Full cases.

-For simple cases that need 3 - 5 aligners only, I'm able to create in-house aligners at a much lower cost than Invisalign.
+For simple cases that need three to five aligners only, I am able to create in-house aligners at a much lower cost than Invisalign.
 I can do this thanks to the use of an intra-oral scanner, which allows us to create a digital model and customised aligners for your teeth.

-Any more complex cases that require more than 5 aligners, I leave to the experts - Invisalign.
+Any more complex cases that require more than five aligners, I leave to the experts - Invisalign.

 I also rarely use Invisalign Lite because it requires super strict compliance.
-The treatment WILL fail if you don't wear your aligners well.
-If this happens, you'll end up paying more than what you expected.
+The treatment will fail if you do not wear your aligners well.
+If this happens, you will end up paying more than what you expected.

-Will Invisalign treatment be shorter and cheaper if my teeth has shifted after previous braces treatment?
+Will Invisalign treatment be shorter and cheaper if my teeth have shifted after previous braces treatment?